-Infrastructure and utility asset operation is a key contributor of steady recurrent income to the Group.
-The pandemic disrupted the performance of this sector, although to a lesser extent due to the stable nature of infrastructure and utility assets.
-During the period, CK William Group contributed HK\$707 million from its businesses comprising electricity distribution, gas transmission and distribution, as well as the provision of electricity generation solutions for remote customers in Australia and other countries.
-Reliance Home Comfort contributed HK\$553 million from its building equipment and services business in Canada. ista contributed HK\$890 million from its fully integrated energy management services business in Europe.
-The economic benefits of infrastructure businesses received by the Group under an economic benefits agreement contributed HK\$306 million.
-The Group will continue to source global diversified infrastructure and utility assets and related investment opportunities.
+Due to the stable nature of infrastructure and utility assets, the sector remained resilient.
+The four European infrastructure assets acquired from Li Ka Shing Foundation Limited provided an immediate contribution to the Group.
+The infrastructure and utility asset operation recorded an increase in contribution during the period as compared to the same period last year.
+CK William Group contributed HK\$629 million during the period from its businesses comprising electricity distribution, gas transmission and distribution, as well as the provision of electricity generation solutions for remote customers in Australia and other countries.
+Reliance Home Comfort contributed HK\$638 million from its building equipment and services business in Canada. ista contributed HK\$863 million from its fully integrated energy management services business in Europe.
+Other infrastructure and utility assets, including the infrastructure businesses under an economic benefits agreement and the assets acquired from Li Ka Shing Foundation Limited during the period, made a total contribution of HK\$1,190 million.
+The Group will continue to source high quality global infrastructure and utility assets and related investment opportunities.